 • The etiology for recurrent painful ophthalmoplegic neuropathy is controversial and likely multifactorial, and although a number of treatments have been proposed (eg, steroids, anti-migraine agents), none have proven to be a consistently effective therapy.

-Recurrent ocular motor palsies associated with a headache were previously referred to as ophthalmoplegic migraine.
-The oculomotor (third) nerve is the one most commonly affected, but trochlear (fourth) or abducens (sixth) nerve palsies may occur.
-The original 1860 report was by Gubler (28; 12), but Charcot first used the term "ophthalmoplegic migraine" in 1890.
+Recurrent ocular motor palsies associated with a headache were previously termed “ophthalmoplegic migraine.”
+The syndrome most commonly affects the oculomotor (third) nerve, but trochlear (fourth) or abducens (sixth) nerve palsies may occur.
+The original 1860 report was by Gubler (16; 08), and Charcot first used the term "ophthalmoplegic migraine" in 1890.
 Gubler's patient subsequently died, and autopsy showed a fibrous mass embedding the third nerve.
 The patient had no history of migraine but was afflicted with syphilis 10 years earlier.
-Gowers believed that diplopia was a rare symptom of migraine, and Liveing only briefly alluded to diplopia in his monograph (47; 27).
+Gowers believed that diplopia was a rare symptom of migraine, and Liveing only briefly alluded to diplopia in his monograph (28; 15).
 Prior to Charcot's use of the expression "ophthalmoplegic migraine," other synonymous terms included "recurring ocular palsy," "periodic oculomotor paresis," and "recurring third nerve palsy."

-Prior to the modern imaging era, authors suggested that ophthalmoplegic migraine represented a congenital anomaly whereby the third nerve or, less commonly, the sixth nerve is perforated by an arteriole at the base of the brain (34) or, perhaps, harbors an occult cavernous hemangioma or other occult vascular malformation.
-Walsh and O'Doherty cited 200 cases from the literature and postulated that edema of the wall of the carotid within the confines of the cavernous sinus causes pressure on the third nerve, thereby producing an oculomotor nerve palsy involving the pupil (77; 56).
-In addition to the cavernous sinus, the other potential location for vascular compression is the locus where the third nerve passes between the posterior cerebral and superior cerebellar arteries (22; 53).
+Prior to the modern imaging era, authors suggested that ophthalmoplegic migraine represented a congenital anomaly whereby an arteriole at the base of the brain perforated the third nerve or, less commonly, the sixth nerve (19).
+Alternatively, the involved nerve harbored an occult cavernous hemangioma or other occult vascular malformation.
+Walsh and O'Doherty cited 200 cases from the literature and postulated that edema of the wall of the carotid within the confines of the cavernous sinus caused pressure on the third nerve, thereby producing an oculomotor nerve palsy involving the pupil (43; 33).
+In addition to the cavernous sinus, the other potential location for vascular compression is the locus where the third nerve passes between the posterior cerebral and superior cerebellar arteries (31).

 However, newer neuroimaging techniques (eg, CT, MRI, and angiography) secured the diagnosis, and the term "ophthalmoplegic migraine" was replaced by “recurrent painful ophthalmoplegic neuropathy,” a definable, albeit rare, clinical condition.